chil360/lineage_osprey/README.md

  - GPS
  - Camera (apart from HDR)
  - Camcorder
- - Camera HDR (Now working in Snap)
- - SELinux Enforcing
  - VoLTE (credits to @nicorg2515)

+What's not working
+ - Camera HDR - doesn't work in Camera2 (same as in P) but Snap will probably work when it gets reinstated.
+ - SELinux is Permissive

 Download
 --------